4. Lemme See!

-Say: God gives us the fruit of the Spirit to help us show others what his love looks like.
+Start this fruit of the Spirit lesson for kids by saying: God gives us the fruit of the Spirit to help us show others what his love looks like.
 A way to help us remember that is to look at this prism.
 God is like the light—he is pure, and he shines into our lives with his love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 All of those traits were in Jesus.
 And when Jesus was on earth, he told us that each one of us—no matter how old or how young, how little or big—has a job to do!
 That job is to tell others about God’s love for them.
 One of the loudest ways we can tell someone about God’s love is by showing it to that person.

-Look at that rainbow created by the light through the prism.
+Say: Look at that rainbow created by the light through the prism.
 We are like the prism.
 When we know Jesus and accept God’s love, it shines beautifully through us.
 That rainbow doesn’t have to make a noise to speak to us, does it?